 Oh.
 MY.
 GOODNESS!
 This cake was WAY more delicious than I ever remember.
 It was moist, dense and full of flavor!
 My son has already asked me to make it again and he’s not usually a chocolate cake fan.
 In fact, he will usually pass on any chocolate cakes at birthday parties……..fool.
 I mean seriously……….who doesn’t like cake?

 If you’re looking for a BBQ dessert, this sheet cake would be perfect.
 I’m sure you could also make cupcakes too.
 I used canned frosting because I had some, but I can only imagine what this would taste like with a peanut butter or caramel frosting too.
 Maybe I SHOULD make this again!
+Please Pin this recipe, but DO NOT copy down the full recipe in the Pin notes.

 See 10 Unusual Ways to Use Mayonnaise.